 Consult a healthcare provider if you experience any of the following:

-• Pain persists for several days
+• Pain persists for more than a week with self-care

-• Pain spreads down arms or legs
+• Pain radiates down arms or legs

 Talk to a Healthcare Provider